Istanbul assaults the senses. The city teeters on the brink of Europe before plunging into Asia.

-My Travel talk Tour over a week later led me to a night out near the backpacker hostels in Sultanahmet.
-There’s plenty of places to choose from around there although most of them seem to be set up for tourists.
+There are plenty of places to choose from around there, although most of them seem to be set up for tourists.
 Not that there is anything wrong with sitting on rugs and cushions on the floor to drink and try the shisha pipe if you would like to!

 Istanbul as a solo female traveller

 Some of my time in Istanbul was alone and some with friends made.

 At the times I was alone, I never felt unsafe, although I avoided venturing out on my own at night (well…except for that first night getting lost).

 I did stay mostly covered up, wearing jeans and higher-cut shirts while in Istanbul and would suggest this.

 Outside of Istanbul, travelling in a bigger tour group might have made a difference, and I relaxed and wore normal summer clothes like shorts and shorter dresses and never felt uncomfortable or noticed extra attention.